News

 Philadelphia itineraries: Bermuda, Canada, and New England

-Norwegian Jewel is scheduled to sail a mix of 7- to 9-night voyages from Philadelphia, including Bermuda itineraries and fall cruises to Canada and New England.
+Norwegian Jewel is sailing a mix of 7- to 9-night voyages from Philadelphia, including Bermuda itineraries this spring and summer and fall cruises to Canada and New England.
+NCL has advertised 2026 Philadelphia sailings aboard Norwegian Jewel from $829 per person.

 Charleston port calls removed from some July 2026 itineraries